 This is a very good question as there is a lot of confusion surrounding this topic.
 This confusion is caused by various players who are trying to convince others that they can achieve the same level of smart card security with cardless solutions.

-robust content security requires a combination of hardware, software and networks security elements.
+The truth is that a robust content security requires a combination of hardware, software and networks security elements.
 Even the so-called “cardless solutions” rely on hardware elements that are built-in the set top box chipset or around it.

-embedded CAS” as they tackle the issue of embedding hardware elements in the set-top box.
+For this reason, I prefer to call such a solution an “embedded CAS” as they tackle the issue of embedding hardware elements in the set-top box.
 While we can discuss the respective operational flexibilities of smart card based and embedded CAS, its clear that each has its own pros and cons.

 But when it comes to the level of security, smart cards provide, and will continue to provide, the ultimate level of hardware security.